joelwk/Chanscope/README.md

 The data collection and processing for this project were carried out using various scripts and AWS services.
 All of the 4chan data was collected using the [4chan API](https://github.com/4chan/4chan-API).
 This API provided access to the threads, posts, and other relevant data from the 4chan platform.
 The collected data was then processed and cleaned to ensure quality and relevance for the project's objectives.
 The scripts related to gathering and processing can be found in the referenced repository.

 ## Future Work
-The plan is to refine a transformer-based language model with a custom vocabulary, enhanced with GloVe embeddings.
-The `TextGenerator` class represents the current state of this effort using row 2 frrom the non-dialog data image above.
+The plan is to refine a transformer-based language model trained on the data collected and enhanced with GloVe embeddings.
+The `TextGenerator` class represents the current state of this effort using row 2 from the non-dialog data image above.
+For example, starting with a known word associated with non-dialog data, the word is used to label incoming text; after successful labels, another word is added.
+This process will continue until some effectiveness criteria are met and the string is added to the training data and timestamped.
+In addition to becoming training data, it can be referenced to that specific date and time for later analysis.
+The generator will used for other learning tasks that will be added later.

 The following points provide reasoning for this approach:
 1. Text that appears frequently has a higher probability of being generated, given the appropriate sample.